(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

 \subsubsection{Assessing Rationality}

 When assessing whether an agent has attained the level of rationality we are seeking, a crucial question lies in how we measure its performance.
-Taking inspiration from developmental and comparative psychology, the performance vs. competence debate can be applied to artificial agents \cite{firestone_2020,lampinen_2023}.
-The debate highlights the distinction between competence, defined as a system’s internal knowledge and capabilities, as opposed to performance, which relates to demonstrations of this knowledge.
-A ‘species-fair’ comparison between humans and machines requires ensuring that tests account for both human and machine constraints, and implement task alignment.
+Taking inspiration from developmental and comparative psychology, the performance vs. competence debate can be applied to artificial agents \citep{firestone_2020,lampinen_2023}.
+The debate highlights the distinction between \textit{competence}, defined as a system’s internal knowledge and capabilities, and \textit{performance}, which relates to demonstrations of this knowledge.
+A \textit{species-fair} comparison between humans and machines requires ensuring that tests account for both human and machine constraints, and implement task alignment.
 If tasks are not defined with this notion in mind, poor performance may be taken as a sign of low competence, when in fact it arises from tests that are not well suited to the constraints of either the human or machine being evaluated.

 The type of test we require to assess an agent’s rationality also depends on what aspect we are interested in.
 Returning to the distinction between reasoning and behaviour, our method of assessment will vary for each of these.
 Often, the characteristic of interest is rational behaviour, as we are interested in the result.
 To assess whether behaviour is rational, we can apply the rational agent approach: \textit{an agent that acts so as to achieve the best outcome, or best expected outcome under uncertainty, would be deemed a rational agent}.
-This is in contrast to a test for rational thinking, which would ascertain whether the agent reasons in accordance with the ‘laws of thought’.
-While here we are concerned with rational reasoning and behaviour, other types of assessment would be necessary to determine whether an agent is behaving or reasoning in a human way; the Turing test \cite{turing_1950} is seen as an example of this type of assessment, even though it has been criticised for its inherent limitations \cite{hernandez-orallo_2000}.
+This is in contrast to a test for rational thinking, which would ascertain whether the agent reasons in accordance with the \textit{laws of thought}.
+Recent work has also questioned classical definitions of rationality when it comes to conditional logic \citep{eichhorn_2018}, defining a set of non-monotonic inference patterns and assessing them based on the plausibility semantics of Ordinal Conditional Functions (OCF) \citep{spohn_1988}.
+In so doing, the authors define a new way of evaluating what may be deemed rational according to plausible reasoning standards, with a requirement of consistency, applicable to both human reasoning and artificial agents.
+While here we are concerned with rational reasoning and behaviour, other types of assessment would be necessary to determine whether an agent is behaving or reasoning in a human way; the Turing test \citep{turing_1950} is seen as an example of this type of assessment, even though it has been criticised for its inherent limitations \citep{hernandez-orallo_2000}.